5. Interacting with 3D objects

 Note: You can choose any color for your cubes.
-For our example, we are going to use “glowingcyan,” “glowingorange”, and "green."
+For our example, we are going to use glowingcyan, glowingorange, and green.
 Feel free to experiment with different colors.
-To add the color to the cube, click the cube you want to change the color of, then drag the material to the mesh renderer's material field in the cube's inspector panel.
+To add the color to the cube, click the cube you want to change, then drag the material to the mesh renderer's material field in the cube's Inspector panel.

-- Select another cube in the “3DObjectCollection” object and make it so that its movement is constrained to the fix distance from the head.
-To do this, on the right of “constraint on movement,” click on the dropdown menu and select “fix distance from the head.”
+- Select another cube in the 3DObjectCollection object and make it so that its movement is constrained to a fixed distance from the head.
+To do this, to the right of Constraint on Movement label, click on the drop-down menu and select Fix Distance from the Head.
 This makes it so that the user can only move the cube within their field of vision.

-Goal of the next few steps: We will enable grab and interaction with our 3D objects.
-We will apply different manipulation settings
+The goal of the next few steps is to enable grabbing and interacting with our 3D objects and applying different manipulation settings.

 Note: For the full documentation of the manipulation handler component and it's associated settings, please refer to the MRTK Documentation.

 Ensure that the Near Interaction Grabbable component has been added to the earth core, the lunar module and the coffee cup (see Step 7).

 For the lunar module, change the Manipulation Handler settings so that it rotates about the object's center for both near and far interaction as shown in the image below.

 11: For the earth core, change the release behavior to nothing.
 This makes it so that once the earth core is released from the user's grasp, it doesn’t continue to move.

 Note: This setting is useful for scenarios such as creating a ball that you can throw.
 Keeping the velocity and the angular velocity makes it so that once the ball is released, it will continue to move at the velocity it was released at, similar to how a physical ball would behave.

 Adding Bounding Boxes